How long does a computer last, and when is it time to replace it?

 It's time to replace your computer when:

-Platform and software requirements necessitate features that the model lacks, such as TPM/Secure Boot or modern wireless standards or ports.
+platform and software requirements necessitate features that the model lacks, such as TPM/Secure Boot or modern wireless standards or ports.

 -